-The Clothing Swap idea is about dressing up just as much as it’s about saving money, recycling and decluttering.
+The Clothing Swap idea is about dressing up just as much as it’s about saving money, recycling, and decluttering.
 Created by Agasi, the queen of “green glam,” Clothing Swap was designed as a girl’s night out, where swappers enjoy spa treatments, hair and make-up styling, DJ music, and cocktails while the clothes are being sorted.

 Plus I got to meet Josh Dorfman, the Lazy Environmentalist, who was filming an episode for his show on the Sundance Channel.
-We spoke about his alignment with Green Works, his Brita Climate Ride bike tour with No Impact Man, and Frugal Mama. :-) I later interviewed him and he offered some great ideas on how families can be green on a budget.
+(See a one-minute snippet.)
+Later I interviewed him about how families can be green on a budget.

-How Does a Kids Clothing Swap Work?
+How Does a Clothing Swap Work?